Hubbry Logo

 Evan Rodrigues

-Evan Rodrigues (born July 28, 1993) is a Canadian professional ice hockey player for the Florida Panthers of the National Hockey League (NHL).
+Evan Rodrigues (born July 28, 1993) is a Canadian professional ice hockey player who is a forward for the Florida Panthers of the National Hockey League (NHL).
 He previously played for the Buffalo Sabres, Pittsburgh Penguins and Colorado Avalanche.
 Rodrigues won back-to-back Stanley Cups with the Florida Panthers in 2024 and 2025.

 Key Information